jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 ```

 This could be because another programmer uses it as a local variable name with no declaration, in which case the runtime will use the previously declared global variable.
 You won't get a warning from your tools about using an undeclared variable, because _it is declared_.

+And this bug in one function somewhere, that maybe doesn't even use this global state (_it probably doesn't, or the programmer wouldn't have reused the variable name_), just broke _everything_ that does use it.
+And when you go to hunt it down, it is not in any of your functions that _do_ use the global state.

 The chances of this happening are increased because of the second issue: